G2 and the Rolling Ball: History

 There is no line containing a pair of points here except when a line is actually shown, and more generally there are no `shortcuts' beyond what is shown.
 For example, we go from $a$ to $b$ by following just one line, but it takes two to get from $a$ to $c$, and three to get from $a$ to $d$.

-For an introduction to these ideas, see the 1982 paper by Betty Salzberg \cite{Salzberg}.
+For a nice introduction to these ideas, see the paper by Betty Salzberg \cite{Salzberg}.
 Among other things, she notes that the points and lines in the incidence geometry of the split real form of $\G_2$ correspond to 1- and 2-dimensional null subalgebras of the imaginary split octonions.
-She makes no claim to originality, but neither does she provide a reference for this fact, so we do not know who first discovered it.
+This was shown by Tits in 1955 \cite{TitsG2}.

 In 1993, Robert Bryant and Lucas Hsu \cite{BryantHsu} gave a detailed treatment of curves in manifolds equipped with 2-dimensional distributions, greatly extending the work of Cartan.
 They showed how the space of configurations of one surface rolling on another fits into this framework.
 However, Igor Zelenko may have been the first to explicitly mention a ball rolling on another ball in this context, and to note that something special happens when their ratio of radii is 3 or $1/3$.
 In a 2005 paper \cite{Zelenko}, he considered an invariant of $(2,3,5)$ distributions.
 He calculated it for the distribution arising from a ball rolling on a larger ball and showed it equals zero in these cases.